20c/django-grainy/docs/examples.md

 In the `grainy_model` decorator you can also specify if you want grainy to treat the model as a child of another grainy model by using the `parent` parameter.

-This also you to quickly chain namespaces with the child getting it's namespace prefixed with the parent's namespace
+This allows you to quickly chain namespaces with the child getting it's namespace prefixed with the parent's namespace

 ```py